Why Southwestern Energy Company (SWN)’s Most Recent Report Reveals Some Hints About Its Future

 Analysts’ Opinion of SWN

-Many brokerage firms have already submitted their reports for SWN stocks, with Johnson Rice repeating the rating for SWN by listing it as a “Buy.”
-The predicted price for SWN in the upcoming period, according to Johnson Rice is $6.75 based on the research report published on March 09th of the current year 2021.
+Many brokerage firms have already submitted their reports for SWN stocks, with Goldman repeating the rating for SWN by listing it as a “Buy.”
+The predicted price for SWN in the upcoming period, according to Goldman is $5 based on the research report published on March 23rd of the current year 2021.

-Tudor Pickering, on the other hand, stated in their research note that they expect to see SWN reach a price target of $5.
-The rating they have provided for SWN stocks is “Buy” according to the report published on January 12th, 2021.
+Johnson Rice, on the other hand, stated in their research note that they expect to see SWN reach a price target of $6.75.
+The rating they have provided for SWN stocks is “Buy” according to the report published on March 09th, 2021.

-Citigroup gave a rating of “Neutral” to SWN, setting the target price at $3.50 in the report published on December 17th of the previous year.
+Tudor Pickering gave a rating of “Buy” to SWN, setting the target price at $5 in the report published on January 12th of the current year.

-After a stumble in the market that brought SWN to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.99% of loss for the given period.
+After a stumble in the market that brought SWN to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.52% of gains for the given period.

 Stock Fundamentals for SWN